SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: Background

-Based on the hardware organization above, many-core systems often employ a dataflow execution model to maximize concurrency and overlap computation with communication\cite{chen2016eyeriss,hegde2021mind,cai2024gemini}.
-In this paradigm, programs are represented as computation graphs, where nodes denote operations and edges represent data dependencies\cite{dennis1974preliminary,nikhil2002executing}.
-Execution is data-driven—an operation is triggered as soon as its input data becomes available, avoiding the cost of global synchronization.
-Tasks are mapped onto cores according to data locality and computational workflow, while the scheduler within each core monitors operation readiness, fetches operands from local or neighboring cores, and dispatches them to compute units.
-Intermediate results are routed through the NoC according to the communication pattern derived from the computation graph.
-This fine-grained pipelining of data movement and processing improves utilization, but also creates tight coupling between cores: delays in one core’s execution can propagate through dependent operations across the chip, amplifying the performance impact of fail-slow failures.
+Based on the hardware organization above, spatial DNN accelerators employ a dataflow execution model to maximize concurrency and overlap computation with communication\cite{chen2016eyeriss,hegde2021mind,cai2024gemini}.
+In this paradigm, DNN models are represented as computation graphs, where nodes denote operators (e.g., convolution, pooling) and edges represent data dependencies between layers\cite{dennis1974preliminary,nikhil2002executing}.
+Execution is data-driven---an operator is triggered as soon as its input features and weights become available, avoiding the cost of global synchronization.
+DNN operators are mapped onto cores according to data locality and the layer-wise computational workflow, while the scheduler within each core monitors operator readiness, fetches operands from local or neighboring cores, and dispatches them to compute units.
+Intermediate features are routed through the NoC according to the communication pattern derived from the DNN computation graph.
+This fine-grained pipelining of data movement and operator processing improves hardware utilization, but also creates tight coupling between cores: delays in one core's execution can propagate through dependent operators across the chip, amplifying the performance impact of fail-slow failures in DNN inference.